 Guidelines for development cooperation

-development policy information, advisory and educational work in the field of development policy
+- information, advisory and educational work in the field of development policy

 - science, research and teaching

-economy, enterprises, public administrations, and municipalities
+- economy, enterprises, public administrations and municipalities

-international trade and agricultural policy
+- international trade and agricultural policy

-Advisory Council on Development Cooperation
+Advisory Council for Development Cooperation